Asduveneck/personal_site/images/Language_SVGs/readme.md

 <!-- SVG HERE -->
 ```

-In Konpa's SVG, by default, the provided fill is typically green.
-I will be replacing that with gradients of `#5e42a6`, `#b74e91`.
+If the default color is black or not provided, I will recolor using a gradient of: `#5e42a6`, `#b74e91`.

-I will occasionally need to modify the svg myself to add in proper colors, or making it multi-line so it renders properly (ex: `babel.svg` would break unless I split the path into multiple lines)
+I will occasionally need to modify the svg myself to add in proper colors, or making it multi-line so it renders properly (ex: `babel.svg` required a single `path` element to be split)

+The R logo came from: https://github.com/abranhe/programming-languages-logos/blob/master/src/r/r.svg